hackolade/docs/Studio/Submitforreview.md

 &nbsp;

+## Display change requests you submitted

 In the left menu, the counter of change requests "open by me" reflects the number of open change requests.
 Clicking on it displays the list of change requests you authored.

 ![Workgroup submit for review - open by me](<lib/Workgroup%20submit%20for%20review%20-%20open%20by%20me.png>)

 &nbsp;

-You can click on the title of a change request to display a detail screen and check if you received some feedback from reviewer(s).
+You can click on the title of a change request to display a detail screen and check if you received feedback from reviewers.
 The change request detail screen is documented in the [next page](<Reviewchangerequests.md>).

 &nbsp;